My search for reconnection brought me to an estranged ex-boyfriend's obituary

 Once the conference is over, we spot the Missouri crew at the bar.
 Although we’re all underage, we all hold brown glass bottles of beer.

 I can’t take my eyes off Chris, whose eyes still sparkle.
-He wears brown leather boots like a cowboy with a tan suede jacket and flannel shirt underneath.
+He wears brown leather boots like a cowboy with a tan corduroy jacket and flannel shirt underneath.
 Do they have cowboys in Missouri?

 I propose to the group we all exchange last names so we can find each other on Facebook.
 I turn to Chris, as if my proposal wasn’t a setup to stay in touch with him.